robinryden/aws-lambda-s3-upload-unzip/README.md

 # aws-lambda-s3-upload-unzip

-Lambdas written a long time ago, automation for fetching a lot of zipped files, uploading to S3 bucket aws.
+Lambdas written a long time ago, automation for fetching a lot of zipped files from sftp server, uploading to S3 bucket in aws.
+Unzipping etc.

 sftp_s3_uploader: SFTP server -> upload all zipped files to S3 bucket.